translate/translate/docs/commands/pofilter_tests.rst

 filepaths
 ---------

-checks that file paths have not been translated
+Checks that file paths have not been translated

 Checks that paths such as ``/home/user1`` have not been translated.
 Generally you do not translate a file-path, unless it is being used as an example, e.g.